Parsimonious Mixed Models: Iterative reduction of model complexity

-\paragraph{Maximal linear mixed model.} We start with the maximal linear mixed model including all possible variance components and correlation parameters associated with the four within-subject contrasts in the random-effects structure.
+We start with the maximal linear mixed model including all possible variance components and correlation parameters associated with the four within-subject contrasts in the random-effects structure.
 Note that there are no interactions between the three contrasts associated with the four levels of the cue-target relation factor.
 Also, as factor size was manipulated between subjects, this contrast does not appear in the random-effect structure.
 Thus, the random-effect structure comprises eight variance components (i.e., the intercept estimating the grand mean of log reaction time, the three contrasts for the four types of cue-target relation, the contrast for the orientation factor, and three interactions) and $28$ correlation parameters ($8 \times 7 / 2$)--also a very complex model.
+The maximal model converges with a warning: